Washington needs solar policies that serve

 Washington’s 3.2 million renters, 700 thousand low-income residents, as well as those in multifamily, shaded or old homes are unable to access rooftop solar.

-The Washington legislature has committed to a goal of 100% renewable energy by 2035 with the Clean Energy Transition Act.
+The Washington legislature has committed to a goal of 100% renewable energy by 2035 with the Clean Energy Transformation Act.
 Only providing solar to homeowners with sunny, unobstructed, new roofs and the financial resources to purchase rooftop solar is inconsistent with this goal.

 Approximately one out of five households in Washington spend over 10% of their income on energy-related expenses.
 Furthermore, data reveals that low-income households in the state spend, on average, three to four times more of their income on energy costs compared to higher- income households.
 This disparity places a significant strain on the financial stability and well-being of vulnerable populations.